Viacom Productions

-Viacom Productions (formerly Viacom Enterprises) was a television production arm of Viacom International.
-Viacom Enterprises was also a movie production, and a sports production.
-The division was active from 1971 until 2004, when the company was folded into Paramount Network Television 10 years following Viacom's acquisition of Paramount Pictures, and led Perry Simon to move itself to Paramount for a production deal.
+Viacom Productions (formerly Viacom Enterprises) was a television production arm of Viacom.
+Viacom Enterprises was also a movie producer, and a sports producer.
+The division was active from July 4, 1971 until June 15, 2004, when the company was folded into Paramount Network Television 10 years following Viacom's acquisition of Paramount Pictures, and led Perry Simon to move itself to Paramount for a production deal.

 History

 Viacom Enterprises was formed in 1971 as the successor of the pre-1968 CBS Films, later reincorporated as CBS Enterprises, Inc. in 1968.
-In 1973, it was spun-off because it was against the FCC regulations for a television network to distribute its programs under its own name.
-Subsequently, Viacom formed "Viacom Productions" to produce first-run television series airing on the major television networks.
+The company began handling the production and distribution of films around the same time, under the name "Viacom Productions" to produce first-run television series airing on the major networks.
+In 1971, it was spun-off because it was against the FCC regulations for a television network to distribute its programs under its own name.

+In 1977, after failed attempts to launch prime-time shows, Viacom decided to set up its own unit for prime-time programming, which was headed by Richard Reisberg, who had also saw program acquisition activities.

 The first primetime television show, movie, or sports to be produced by Viacom Productions for the ABC network was The MacKenzies of Paradise Cove.
 The studio had development contracts with independent writers and producers.
 The studio made significant deals in 1977, when Roland Kibbee and Dean Hargrove left Universal for Viacom.

 In 1984, Thomas D. Tannenbaum became president of the studio.

 On March 11, 1994, Viacom acquired Paramount Communications, Inc. and Viacom Enterprises was folded into Paramount Domestic Television, by transferring the domestic rights of the Viacom library.
 Viacom International was later reorganized as the parent company of MTV Networks and Showtime Networks.
 Viacom transferred the international rights of the said library into Paramount International Television, while Viacom Productions was reincorporated as a production sub-division of Paramount Television.
 The first hit came after the acquisition was Sabrina, the Teenage Witch, a show ABC aired from 1996 to 2000, followed by a run on The WB from 2000 to 2003.

 Viacom Productions was folded into Paramount Network Television in 2004, amid financial troubles brought on to Viacom.
 The final two series to end under the Viacom Productions name are Ed and The Division.

 Viacom Pictures

-From 1991 to 1995, Viacom Productions produced some theatrical films and television films under the brand Viacom Pictures.
-Viacom Pictures was shut down a year after its parent acquired Paramount Communications, the parent of Paramount Pictures.
+From 1989 to 2011, Viacom Productions produced some theatrical films and television films (primarily Showtime) under the brand Viacom Pictures.
+Viacom Pictures stopped producing theatrical films around 1995, after its parent acquired Paramount Communications, the parent of Paramount Pictures, though it continued to produce television films until 2011.